PdxCodeGuild/career-guide/linkedin/linkedin.md

 - I recommend using the following format when naming your resume file: FirstnameLastname-resume_MMMYYYY.pdf
 - If you'd like to kick it up a notch: FirstnameLastname-PositionResume_MMMYYYY.pdf (ex: LisaNguyen-FullStackDevResume_Jul2019.pdf)
 - Recruiters see hundreds of resumes a week.
 Make yours easy to find!
+- Attach Portfolio items in your Summary and Experience Sections.

 ### Front End Developers